gautamdhameja/substrate-poa-old/README.md

 ```

 **IMP:** The authority keys here are the session keys for the authorities and they should be exactly the same as what we have set in the genesis config of the `consensus` module.
 Basically, in the `ValidatorSet` module's genesis config, we are associating an AccountKey with the SessionKey of each authority.

+For simplicity and easy reuse of same values across genesis config of several modules, we have defined a vec with the initial values and used it thereafter.
+See the `testnet_genesis` function in the `chain_spec.rs` file for more details.

 * Build Wasm runtime using `./scripts/build.sh`.